-Currently, there are initiatives in both the United States Congress and the Vermont legislature to increase funding for childcare (See Appendices H and I for more information).
-The committee was in consensus that the providers in our region need additional revenues to provide equitable access to high quality and affordable care.
-And to the committee, because quality is so dependent on the presence of skilled and supported teachers, quality cannot be achieved without concerted efforts to raise the wages of those who educate and care for the region's children.
+At the time of this report, there are pending initiatives in both the United States Congress and the Vermont legislature to increase funding for childcare (See Appendices H, I, and J for more information).
+The Committee was in consensus that the providers in our region need additional revenues to provide equitable access to high quality and affordable care.
+And to the Committee, because quality is so dependent on the presence of skilled and supported teachers, quality cannot be achieved without concerted efforts to raise the wages of those who educate and care for the region's children.
 Workers who are themselves struggling to survive on inadequate wages are stressed, less able to focus on children, and more likely to leave their jobs.
 Unless they have the resources to improve wages and benefits, providers will not be able to ensure quality, and providers will not have sufficient numbers of teachers to provide spaces for all the children who need care.

 Some of these new investments may come from new federal initiatives, and to the extent they occur simultaneously in both New Hampshire and Vermont, these new investments may not distort care options within the care region.
-But given the degree of childcare policy volatility, including the significant potential increases in education tax rates this coming legislative session, the committee cautions against local, unilateral investments.
+But given the degree of childcare policy volatility, including the significant potential increases in education tax rates this coming legislative session, the Committee cautions against local, unilateral investments.

-However, several options, including options that involve state or regional action, emerged from the committee's survey of parents, conversations with providers, business input at the Vital Communities symposium, and consultation with researchers and experts on childcare.
+However, several options, including options that involve state or regional action, emerged from the Committee's survey of parents, conversations with providers, business input at the Vital Communities symposium, and consultation with researchers and experts on childcare.